williain/multitools/doc/guide.rst

 If you want a prompt, you can pass it as an argument::

     class MyProcess(multitools.ipc.client.Process):
+        M_NAME='My process'
         ...
         def op(self):
             ...
             name = self.inpt( "Enter your name:" )
             ...

+See how we've now had to give the process a M_NAME, to name the process for the supervisor, because the supervisor needs to have a name for the process that asked for input so that it can reply once the user's entered their data.

 Note in the present version, inpt will still stop other processes communicating with each other while it blocks for input.